 Association with MRC-NIHR National Phenome Centre

 The Clinical Phenotyping Centre (CPC) is closely associated with the MRC-NIHR National Phenome Centre (NPC), funded by the MRC and the NIHR and led by Imperial College and King's College London.
-Both research centres are part of the Division of Computational and Systems Medicine and use similar analytical instrumentation and protocols.
+Both research centres are part of the Division of Systems Medicine and use similar analytical instrumentation and protocols.
 The CPC is dedicated to the profiling of samples collected or being analysed by Imperial College London and Imperial College Healthcare NHS Trust staff members.
 The NPC offers access to stratified medicine projects although it is more focused on population screening.
 The NPC focuses on the analysis of urine, plasma and serum samples whereas the CPC is more customer orientated and can, therefore, analyse a wider range of biological samples, as well as develop project dedicated methods if necessary to understand the patient journey better.

-Collaboration with the academic section in CSM
+Collaboration with the academic Division of Systems Medicine

 Clinical applications of metabonomics